VatomInc/wallet-ios-sdk/README.md

 ## Usage

-Swift integration of the Vatomâ„¢ Wallet SDK is straightforward.
+Swift integration of the Vatomª Wallet SDK is straightforward.
 Initialize the wallet and utilize its features in your iOS application.

 ### Example